openstack/openstacksdk/doc/source/contributor/layout.rst

 Proxy
 -----

-Each service implements a ``Proxy`` class, within the ``openstack/<program_name>/vX/_proxy.py`` module.
+Each service implements a ``Proxy`` class based on :class:`~openstack.proxy.Proxy`, within the ``openstack/<program_name>/vX/_proxy.py`` module.
 For example, the v2 compute service's ``Proxy`` exists in ``openstack/compute/v2/_proxy.py``.

+The :class:`~openstack.proxy.Proxy` class is based on :class:`~openstack._adapter.OpenStackSDKAdapter` which is in turn based on :class:`~keystoneauth1.adapter.Adapter`.

+.. autoclass:: openstack.proxy.Proxy
+   :members:
+   :show-inheritance:

+.. autoclass:: openstack._adapter.OpenStackSDKAdapter
+   :members:
+   :inherited-members:
+   :show-inheritance:

-This ``Proxy`` class contains a :class:`~keystoneauth1.adapter.Adapter` and provides a higher-level interface for users to work with via a :class:`~openstack.connection.Connection` instance.
+Each service's ``Proxy`` provides a higher-level interface for users to work with via a :class:`~openstack.connection.Connection` instance.

 Rather than requiring users to maintain their own ``Adapter`` and work with lower-level :class:`~openstack.resource.Resource` objects, the ``Proxy`` interface offers a place to make things easier for the caller.

 Each ``Proxy`` class implements methods which act on the underlying ``Resource`` classes which represent the service.
 For example::